 If you have prescription drugs to get rid of but can't — or don't want to — go to a police station with them, you can safely dispose of them in other ways.
 The best option is to put the pills in a sealable plastic bag with something no one wants to eat or touch.
 Used coffee grounds or cat litter are ideal, the grosser the better.

-This year marks the 15th National Take Back Day, though communities and organizations often schedule days with their local law enforcement agencies.
-At the last nationwide event in October 2017, nearly 500 tons (453 metric tons) of prescription drugs were collected at more than 5,000 sites across the United States.
+This event marks the 20th National Take Back Day, though communities and organizations often schedule days with their local law enforcement agencies.
+At the last nationwide event in October 2020, nearly 500 tons (453 metric tons) of prescription drugs were collected at more than 4,500 sites across the United States.